AI

 Behavior change.
 Does this change how people work or just add another tool they ignore?
 Real value comes from workflow transformation, not workflow addition.
 If you’re adding steps instead of removing them, you’re going backwards.

-Google Cloud’s analysis of enterprise AI implementations shows the successful ones had a clear path from proof of concept to full deployment.
+Deloitte’s State of AI research shows only 25% of companies have moved 40% or more of projects beyond pilot stage.
+The successful ones had a clear path from proof of concept to full deployment.
 The failed ones had impressive technology with no adoption strategy.

 Common mistakes that kill pilots: